Tips for Internship Interviews

 First things first, read the job description thoroughly.
 Find out what you need to do to qualify for the position.

 Then, research the company.
-What is their business model?
-How many employees do they have?
-What does their client base look like?
+What is its business model?
+How many employees does it have?
+What is its client base?

-Be prepared for the interview by having a list of questions you would like to ask.
+Be prepared for the interview by having a list of questions you want to ask.

 Finally, dress appropriately.
 I can’t tell you how many people I’ve interviewed didn’t know what to wear to an interview.